kirsle/github-changelog/README.md

                         for your system.
   --repo REPO, -r REPO  Repository to run the changelog for.
 Can either be a
                         single name, or in user/name format.
+  --after AFTER, -a AFTER
+                        Include all pull requests that were merged *after* the date that this one was merged on.
+This is the simplest option to use; just set `--after` to be the pull request ID of your latest deployment pull request.
+All PR's that were merged *after* that one was merged will be included (you can use this instead of --start/--stop)
   --start START, -s START
                         Issue number for the pull request you want to start from.
 For example, if you occasionally do a merge from